-After the driver selects a driving event, the Swap button displays for the driver to select.
-Please remember that if there is no co-driver associated to the driving event, the Swap button will remain hidden.
+On the Certify tab if the driver selects a qualified driving event, the Swap button will display for the driver to select.
+Please remember that if there is no co-driver associated to the driving event, the Swap button will not be available.

-After the driver selects Save, the following prompt displays to inform that if the driver select Confirm to acknowledge the swap.
-This action will lock the all the impacted statuses from editing until the swap is accepted or rejected by the co-driver.
+After the driver selects Save, the following prompt displays to inform that the driver must select Confirm to acknowledge the swap.
+This action will lock the all the impacted statuses from editing until the swap is accepted or rejected by both drivers.

 Notes to consider:

-- If a swap request fails, the host will unlock the event for editing allowing the driver to request a new swap.
+- If a swap request fails, the host will send a notification to the requesting driver.

 If a swap or edit is selected after a request has already been made, a prompt will display to let the driver know that their duty statuses are locked.

-Updates have been made to the Unassigned Vehicle Activity to allow a driver to Unassign an accepted UVA on the Mobile.
-When a driver selects a driving event that was previously a Unassigned UVA in the Certify tab the Unassign button displays, allowing the driver to successfully unassign the event from the drivers logs.
+Updates have been made to the Unassigned Vehicle Activity to allow a driver to unassign erroneously accepted UVA on the Mobile.
+When a driver selects the erroneously accepted driving event in the Certify tab, the Unassign button appears, allowing the driver to successfully undo the acceptance that was done in error.